This “10 Steps to Your Home” List outlines the approval steps for a typical home loan.

 - Telephone application – call 208-733-4222 and ask to speak with a mortgage loan officer

-2. Your Credit Report is pulled - Once we receive your full loan application, your loan officer will pull your credit report.
+2. Your Credit Report is pulled - Once we receive your complete loan application, your loan officer will pull your credit report.
 After your credit report is reviewed, your loan officer will go over your options with you.

 3. Receive Important Documents - Within three days of submitting your application, you will receive your first set of disclosures including, but not limited to: